 Reboots are suitable for the following applications:

-- For relaxation: Did you have an exhausting day and want to relax in the evening?
+- For relaxation: Had an exhausting day and want to relax in the evening?
 A Reboots massage can help you.

 - For your warm-up: Reboots are not designed to help you warm up before your training.
 However, we have heard from many athletes that they’ve had a very positive experience with short sessions before their training.
-However, the application should be brief and at a low pressure.
+For this, the application should be brief and at a low pressure.

 What pressure can I use?

 More is not always better.
-Especially when you start using Reboots you should get used to them slowly.
+You should get used to your Reboots slowly at the beginning.
 We recommend that you start with low pressure and increase it during the following applications.
 You can adjust the pressure yourself between 30 and 240 mmHg in increments of 30.
 If necessary, individual chambers can be omitted in order to avoid tender spots.

 Leg circumference plays a decisive role in the selection of the correct pressure.
 Users with thin legs should use higher pressure more often.
 However, the appropriate pressure is generally different for each athlete.
-Every body is different.
+Each body is different.
 Above all, you should listen to your body and adjust the pressure so that it feels good for you.
-180 mmhg can be perfect for someone but uncomfortably high for someone else.
+180 mmHg can be perfect for one person but uncomfortably high for another.

-What is the difference between the Reboots programs?
+What is the difference between the Reboots programmes?

-In addition to program A, which was described above, you can choose between the following programs:
+In addition to programme A, described above, you can choose between the following programmes:

 Can I use Reboots in combination with ice baths?